 College Recruitment Through Email Acquisition:

 When prospective students visit your campus, why not engage them with interactive kiosks and encourage them to submit their email addresses for updates about what is happening on campus?
-Strategically placed interactive kiosks can be mentioned on college campus tours as a way for prospective students and parents to stay in the loop in terms of important applicant information, such as financial aid dates or application deadlines, exciting programs that the college offers, or noteable alumni and what they have accomplished.
+Strategically placed interactive kiosks can be mentioned on college campus tours as a way for prospective students and parents to stay in the loop in terms of important applicant information, such as financial aid dates or application deadlines, exciting programs that the college offers, or notable alumni and what they have accomplished.

 In addition to these top ten uses that are popular on college campuses when investing in interactive kiosks, there are additional benefits on the administrative end.
 Your interactive kiosks will provide you with reporting and data that many schools find useful.
 For example, you can collect data on how many people are using the student services kiosks, what the busy times of day tend to be for your kiosks, how much traffic their location on campus tends to receive overall, and what visitors to the kiosks are finding of value by their interaction with self-service technology.
 You can test different interfaces and make changes easily from where ever you are with a cloud-based solution.